ardiyoo/iFollow/README.md

 # iFollow

-iFollow is a Python writen program for Instagram to follow a specific user from multiple accounts.
+iFollow is a Python/C# writen program for Instagram to follow a specific user from multiple accounts.

 ## Installation